A heart transplant involves replacing a diseased heart with a donor’s healthy heart.

-Heart Failure is a condition when the pumping action of the heart is unable to supply the needs of the body.
-It can be sudden in onset (acute heart failure) or develop more slowly without the person knowing that anything is wrong (chronic heart failure).
+Heart Failure is a condition where the pumping action of the heart is unable to supply the needs of the body.
+It can be sudden in onset (acute heart failure) or develop more slowly without the person knowing that something is wrong (chronic heart failure).
 Causes for heart failure could include viral infections of the heart [myocarditis], post heart attack, narrowed valves or cardiomyopathies.

 How is heart failure diagnosed?

 There are 2 very simple tests done – an echocardiogram and a blood test called NT-pro BNP (a hormone that rises in the blood as a response to a failing heart).
 The echocardiogram will measure the Ejection Fraction or EF which is a measure of how well the heart is contracting.

 Can one do anything to prevent heart failure?